 TDI, NSS-CDS and IANTD

 A book called Basic Cave Diving: A Blueprint For Survival by Sheck Exley is strongly recommended for our Cavern students.
+It is now available as an online download.
+Click Here

 The more you read and prepare for your cavern course, the more enjoyable it will be for you!